Generic Name: famotidine (oral/injection)

 Where can I get more information?

-Your pharmacist can provide more information about famotidine.
+Your doctor or pharmacist can provide more information about famotidine.